pyca/cryptography/docs/bindings/openssl.rst

 .. data:: cryptography.bindings.openssl.backend

-    This is the exposed backend for the OpenSSL bindings.
+    This is the exposed API for the OpenSSL bindings.
 It has two public
     attributes:

     .. attribute:: ffi